intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

  * StarterPack collection consists of all available URL's within the Rest Services
  * StarterPack example collection is a simple example to get you up and running with a simple 3 layer (staging, transformation and serving) setup for 1 equipment and some nodes.
  * The StarterPack Development enviroment for running the projects locally

+# Tutorial

+The wiki (https://github.com/intersystems/asp-oee/wiki/Tutorial) of this repository has a tutorial that explaines the example that has been delivered as a PostMan project and how to use & update the generated model.